Louis Lesser: Louis Lesser Enterprises. Ltd.

 Along with San Diego developer Irvin Kahn, in 1960 he developed two motels on the Shelter Island reclamation project costing $5.7 million.
-He participated the 1961 Casa Conejo development, in the Conejo Valley, and was the largest developer there, building 1,000 homes.
+He participated in the 1961 Casa Conejo development, in the Conejo Valley, and was the largest developer there, building 1,000 homes.
 In association with Irvin Kahn, and others, Lesser was heavily involved in developing bowling complexes in California, with the Los Angeles Times suggesting that he was the most active developer in this area by 1962.

 He initiated a 22-story, 236 unit apartment structure named "Lesser Towers", in 1962, when it was budgeted to cost $7 million.
 Development setbacks caused by litigation caused the project to stand idle in the early stages of construction for more than three years.
 In 1965, a new builder was brought in to finish development.